chemcnabb/PrepTickets/README.md

 bundle install
 ```

-This will go and download all the requirements (you might need to do this every time new code gets pulled)
+This will go and download all the requirements (you might need to do this every time new code gets pulled and the Gemfile or Gemfile.lock is changed)

 ### Running web server

 To view the project in your browser, run this command (from the project directory):

 ```
-  bundle exec rackup config.ru
+  bundle exec rackup
 ```

-Then you can visit the project at [http://localhost:8000/index.html](http://localhost:8000/index.html)
+Then you can visit the project at [http://localhost:8000/](http://localhost:8000/)

 ### Compile CoffeeScript

 This will be done by sprockets (in ruby) via the web server

-### Compile Less
+### Compile SCSS

 This will be done by sprockets (in ruby) via the web server